krasing/DRLearningContinuousControl/Report.md

 ## Learning Algorithm

-The task was solved using the Actor-Critic method.
+The task was solved using the Actor-Critic method Deep Deterministic Policy Gradients (DDPG, [1]).
 The agent is composed of an Actor and a Critic networks.
 The Actor network is used to calculate the action based on the current state.
 The Critic network is used to predict the Q-value, i.e. the value of the current (state, action).
 The negative of the Q-value is used as a loss measure for training the Actor network.
-To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation, which in pseudocode looks like

-        Q_targets = rewards + gamma * critic_target(next_states, actions_next)
+To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation, which in pseudocode looks like `Q_targets = rewards + gamma * critic_target(next_states, actions_next)`

 ### The Actor network